R

 Keyboard Shortcuts

-Ctrl+C, Ctrl+X, Ctrl+V, Delete and Shift+Delete are intercepted in Windows Explorer.
+Ctrl+C, Ctrl+X, Ctrl+V, Delete and Shift+Delete work seamlessly in Windows Explorer.
 Copy and move operations use an adaptive engine that automatically selects the optimal transfer path for each scenario.
-Delete operations bypass Explorer's per-file shell-notification overhead.
+Delete operations are significantly faster than Explorer on large file counts.

 Transfer Progress